J-Raji/Project9/project.md

 `sudo mkfs -t xfs /dev/nfsdata-vg/lv-logs`

-Rename vg nfsdata-vg to webdata-vg
+-Rename vg nfsdata-vg to webdata-vg

 `sudo vgrename nfsdata-vg webdata-vg`

-Make directory
+-Make directory

 `sudo mkdir /mnt && cd /mnt`

-Create /mnt/apps to be used by webservers
+-Create /mnt/apps to be used by webservers

 `sudo mkdir -p /mnt/apps`

 Create /mnt/logs to be used by webserver logs

 `sudo mkdir -p /mnt/logs`

-Create /mnt/opt to be used by Jenkins server
+-Create /mnt/opt to be used by Jenkins server

 `sudo mkdir -p /mnt/opt`

-Mount lv-app on /mnt/apps – To be used by webservers
+-Mount lv-app on /mnt/apps – To be used by webservers

 `sudo mount /dev/webdata-vg/lv-apps /mnt/apps`

-Mount lv-logs on /mnt/logs – To be used by webserver logs
+-Mount lv-logs on /mnt/logs – To be used by webserver logs

 `sudo mount /dev/webdata-vg/lv-logs /mnt/logs`

 Mount lv-opt on /mnt/opt – To be used by Jenkins server in Project 8

 `sudo mount /dev/webdata-vg/lv-logs /mnt/opt`

-Install NFS server, configure it to start on reboot and make sure it is u and running
+-Install NFS server, configure it to start on reboot and make sure it is u and running

 `sudo yum -y update`